lupyuen/lupyuen.github.io/src/mynewt.md

 bsp.flash_map:
     areas:
         # System areas.
         # TODO: Bootloader not in use.
-When used, move Bootloader to 0x2300 0000 and move other areas accordingly
+When used, move Bootloader to 0x2300 0000 and shift the other areas accordingly
         FLASH_AREA_BOOTLOADER:
             device:  0
             offset:  0x2330d000